dd32/td-gh-ex/readme.txt

 iii) Update Woocommerce.
 iv)  change text to url in customizer.php.

+Version 1.3.2
+i)  Added post format tag and added the files in template folder. ii) Removed the unused css. iii) Update the bootstrap upto 4.0.0. iv) Update the language folder.

-Ecommerce Store Premium version
+Ecommerce Store Free version
 ==========================================================
-Ecommerce Store Premium version is compatible with GPL licensed.
+Ecommerce Store Free version is compatible with GPL licensed.

 For any help you can mail us at support[at]themeshopy.com